6

 THE END OF THIS FEATURE CONTAINS NEVER BEFORE KNOWN (in modern times) INFORMATION ABOUT TAMPA'S FIRST TOWN CLOCK!
 The clock was installed in the mid 1880s in the tower of the wooden County Courthouse built in 1852 by John Breaker.
 The courthouse was then sold and moved in 1891 so the new BRICK courthouse could be built in its place.
 The old courthouse was moved up Florida Ave and used as a boarding house.
 BUT WHAT HAPPENED TO THE CLOCK?

-GO DIRECT TO
+GO DIRECTLY TO

-"THE STACHELBERG HISTORY and COULD ITS CLOCK HAVE BEEN THE COURTHOUSE CLOCK"
+"COULD THIS CLOCK HAVE BEEN THE COURTHOUSE CLOCK"

 CLICK THE TITLES TO VISIT THE FEATURES